Cowboys vs. Vikings prediction, odds, time: 'Sunday Night Football' picks by proven model

 Teams outside of the NFC playoff picture will meet on 'Sunday Night Football' when the Dallas Cowboys host the Minnesota Vikings.
 Dallas (6-6-1) is coming off a Thursday loss to Detroit, 44-30, which ended the Cowboys' three-game win streak.
 Minnesota (5-8) ended a four-game slide with a stunning 31-0 victory over Washington in Week 14.
 The Vikings would be eliminated from playoff contention with a loss to Dallas.

 Kickoff is at 8:20 p.m.
 ET from AT&T Stadium in Arlington, Texas.
 Dallas has won each of the last three meetings, which all came on the road.
 The latest Vikings vs. Cowboys odds have Dallas as 5.5-point favorites, while the over/under for total points scored is 47.5 via SportsLine consensus.
+The Over is a combined 16-10 for the teams this season.
 Before making any Cowboys vs. Vikings picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model entered Week 15 on a 50-35 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.